Random item of the day: Someone found my blog by searching “sprint 2 police.”

 Seafood or no, this deliciousness is a must-try!

-Warning: They would be a bit time consuming to make at once.
-I made the remoulade and tempeh the night before, mixing in everything EXCEPT the panko (didn’t want it to get soggy).
+Warning: They are be a bit time consuming to make.
+To speed it up, I made the remoulade and tempeh the night before, mixing in everything EXCEPT the panko (didn’t want it to get soggy).

 Just before frying, I mixed in 1/2 the panko and formed 8 patties.
 It worked like a charm.
 Cheers to prep work.